 The dances and especially the costumes have to be seen to be believed.
 The stories behind them have to be heard, ideally from our expert guides, who are embedded in this culture and capable of articulating its chaos and contradiction like very few others.

-Paucartambo and Quyllur Rit’i are highlights of our year, and the hard work pays off with the buzz we get out of giving like-minded travelers the opportunity to experience these unique cultural events in a fully guided, well-organized, supported tour.
+Paucartambo and Quyllur Rit’i are highlights of our year, and the hard work pays off with the buzz we get out of giving like-minded travellers the opportunity to experience these unique cultural events in a fully guided, well-organised, supported tour.

 Inti Raymi is far more accessible and less confronting.
 Unlike Paucartambo and Quyllur Rit’i, it is possible to attend while staying in hotel accommodations, and is suitable for anyone.

 Each of these cultural tours includes Machu Picchu and all the other highlights you come here to see, so they’re a once-a-year opportunity to fit a unique event into a comprehensive tour – it’s worth planning your trip to Peru around festival dates if you can.

 If these dates don’t work for you, you’ll probably get a small taste of this side of Peru on any of our other trips – it’s rare that a week that goes by in Cusco without a parade.
 Let us know you’re interested and we’ll be sure to make it part of your experience.